mynameisaaron/CloudArchitecture/RubeGoldbergImageMachine/README.md

 ![](ReadMe_Files/SNS5.jpg) \

-If both of your SQS Queues are set up, create another subscribtion for the other queue the same as we just laid out. \
+If both of your SQS Queues are set up, create another subscription for the other queue the same as we just laid out. \

 There is one very last thing to do (it will take two seconds), Hope you can guess what it is.

 ## The S3 Event
-Pick up your bucket, the one you made at the begining. \
+Pick up your bucket, the one you made at the beginning. \
 ![](ReadMe_Files/bucket.jpg) \
 Go to Properties \
 ![](ReadMe_Files/event1.jpg) \